Avocarrot/hiring/front-end/bidder-management-exercise/online-assignment.md

 ### Bidder Management API

 You'll need to retrieve bidder information from a remote API.
 Please find the docs for the Bidder Management API [here](http://docs.biddermanagement.apiary.io/).
-Note that for simplicity you do not need to provide any authentication/authorization info.
-Assume that your calls are already authenticated.
+Note that for simplicity you can assume that calles to the API are authenticated and return results for the logged in DSP user only.

 Please note that there is no instance of this service running, therefore in your tests, we expect to see this dependency mocked to simulate the real production functionality.